Autonomous Spacecraft Technology for Repair Operations, Lifespan Improvement and Flight Testing

 • Navigation and altitude control subsystems specifically designed to capture and maneuver customer satellites.

-Thanks to this innovation, D-Orbit will provide diverse IOS services such as:
+Thanks to this innovation, D-Orbit will provide diverse IOS such as life extension and orbital relocation.

 We target to capture up to 25% of the serviceable 33 GEO satellites with end of life in 2027-2030 for the initial service offering.
 This would provide us with over 530 million in cumulative revenues by 2030 from IOS.